paulpogoda/paulpogoda/README.md

 I’m looking to collaborate on projects related to the Central Asia region, but Eastern Europe or the Caucasus are OK too.

-Learning Python, teaching journalists, fact-checkers, and OSINTers.
+Learning Python and Go, teaching journalists, fact-checkers, and OSINTers.
 Love to create something useful.

 - **Feel free to write me and [ask for a training proposal in Russian or English on my LinkedIn Service Page](https://www.linkedin.com/services/page/62913232ba4bb59a24/).
 Get a pro bono consultation if you and your team are based in Central Asia or the Caucasus.**